twallema/influenza-USA/data/README.md

 + `subtypes_NC_14-25.csv`: Number of positive tests reported by PHE facilities attributed to Influenza A versus Influenza B Influenza.
 Data for 2014-2024 were extracted from the end-of-season reports available in the raw data folder: `influenza-surveillance-summary_NC_xx-xx.pdf`.
 Data for 2025 were downloaded from https://covid19.ncdhhs.gov/dashboard/respiratory-virus-surveillance.

+### Calibration

++ `calibrated_parameters.csv`: Contains the North Carolina two strain sequential infection model's parameters, when calibrated seperately to the seasons 2014-2015 until 2023-2024.
+Used as initial starting point for the Bayesian hierarchical model training.

 ## Conversion

 ### Demography